 Comfort isn’t an open and close case, either.
 The headset is well-built, with premium materials such as breathable, moisture-wicking fabric on the ear cups, and it can be bent any which way, and withstand it all like a 1980’s Volvo Estate.
 But it’s heavy and awkward as a result.
 Any slight tilt forward and that weight shifts off the headband and directly onto your refrigerated ears.

 The Omen team’s ingenuity runs deep, evident by the impressive USB-powered Peltier effect cooler, stuffed in a headset that looks and performs like a regular pair of gaming cans.
-But ingenuity doesn’t alone make for a great product.
+But ingenuity doesn’t alone earn it a place on our list of best gaming headsets.
 Unfortunately Omen’s Mindframe, whether down to cost, weight, or your ears just aren’t that warm to begin with, isn’t all that convincing.
 Certainly not enough to convince us that actively-cooled headsets are a peripheral that gamers actually need.